-- a) Verify that the certificate is appropriate for the intended use; - b) Check the validity of the certificate, i.e. verify the validity dates and the validity of the certificate and issuance signatures; and - c) Verify from a valid Certificate Revocation List (CRL) or other certificate status service provided by the CA that the certificate has not been revoked or suspended.
-If certificate status cannot be verified due to system failure or similar, the certificates shall not be accepted.
+- a) Verify the certificate is appropriate for the intended use; - b) Check the validity of the certificate, i.e. verify the validity dates and the validity of the certificate and issuance signatures; and - c) Verify from a valid Certificate Revocation List (CRL) or other certificate status service provided by the CA (i.e OCSP service) the certificate has not been revoked or suspended.
+If certificate status cannot be verified due to system failure or similar, the certificates should not be accepted.